sjp/GOMstreamer/readme.md

 -----

 ### Standard Usage ###
-Enter your GOMtv email and password into the `run.sh` script, then execute it.
+Enter your GOMtv email and password into the `play.sh` script, then execute it.
 For GOMsaver, do the same but for the `save.sh` script.
 To play the stream that GOMsaver dumped, open the file (default = `dump.ogm`) in any decent media player, like VLC.

 ### GOMstreamer parameters ###
     -h, --help            show this help message and exit